 Do You Like India?

-I lived as a New Yorker for a decade.
-In my time there I never once asked any of the 65 Million annual tourists to take a selfie with me.
-I also didn’t ask myself why until after traveling through Southern India.
-New York City has so many international tourists, New Yorkers pay them no mind.
-We simply weave around them in a rush to work.
+A New Yorker for a decade I never once asked any of the 65 Million annual tourists to take a selfie with me.
+Until after traveling through Southern India, I never thought about it.
+With so many international tourists, New Yorkers pay them no mind simply weaving around them in a rush to work.
 While parts of Southern India felt like the exact opposite.

 To them it mattered.
 It mattered that someone who looked so different, liked India.
 It mattered that I liked the food, temples, people and culture.
 I like that Southern India doesn’t seem to take its place in the world for granted.